wallarm/product-documentation/docs/latest/installation/native-node/helm-chart-conf.md

 # Configuring Native Node with the Helm Chart

-When deploying the self-hosted [Wallarm native node](../nginx-native-node-internals.md#native-node) using the Helm chart, configuration is specified in the `values.yaml` file or through the CLI.
+When deploying the self-hosted [Wallarm Native Node](../nginx-native-node-internals.md#native-node) using the Helm chart, configuration is specified in the `values.yaml` file or through the CLI.
 This document outlines the available configuration parameters.

 To modify settings after deployment, use the following command with the parameters you wish to change: